 Performance Planning and Review

-The best performance and career planning comes from regular communication between you and your staff about their goals and performance.
+The best performance and career planning comes from regular communication between you and your direct reports about their goals and performance.

 Performance planning and goal setting typically start at the beginning of the fiscal year in July, with ongoing development conversations and check-ins throughout the year.